medienhaus/medienhaus-frontend/src/assets/data/support/support_en.md

 ## My microphone is not working when joining a video chat.
 How can I solve this?

 Before you start your video call, please always make sure that your camera and microphone are working.
-In macOS you can open “Photo Booth” and start a “Movie Recording”.
-Here you can test your video and audio.
+A good test is to head over to [this site](https://www.onlinemictest.com) and test your webcam and microphone.

 If everything is working fine here, make sure you gave permissions in your browser to the website.
 Please refer to your browser on how to check for permissions for the camera and microphone.